ridchatt/RiddhikaChatterjee-GM-Assignment/README.md

 npx playwright test --headed
 ```

-### How to run all tests (both UI and API tests)
+### How to run a specific test
-For example test broken-image.spec.ts, please use name of the specific test file accordingly
+For example if you'd like to run broken-image.spec.ts, for any other test please use name of the specific test file accordingly.
 #### headless
 ```bash
 npx playwright test broken-image.spec.ts